meowhib/meowhib/README.md

 - I'm currently learning data science and machine learning.

-- Currently building a Udemy courses player for offline use.
+- Currently building a video courses player for offline use.

 - Reach me on mouhibenns@gmail.com